Signs & Symptoms of Nursing Home Abuse

 Due to age, medical condition, or out of fear for retribution, nursing home abuse often goes unreported by residents.

 If you see any of the above signs or indicators of abuse, it is important that you speak with a qualified and experienced nursing home abuse attorney.
-The attorneys at Bertram Law Group, PLLC are available to discuss your case at any time, including nights and weekends, to ensure that your loved one is protected from further abuse or neglect.
+The attorneys at Bertram & Murphy are available to discuss your case at any time, including nights and weekends, to ensure that your loved one is protected from further abuse or neglect.
 Call 202-335-0185, or contact us online for a no-cost, confidential consultation.